IT Facilities in Laboratories and Libraries

 Booking IT Laboratories

-Any member of staff who wishes to book a student PC laboratory should use the online Room Bookings system (click here to access).
+Any member of staff who wishes to book a student PC laboratory should book the space through the Physical Resources link accessible through the Portal.
 Each lab has a set of core applications installed, some have additional software listed as Faculty software.
 The four campus links above show software profiles in each lab.

 Teaching & Learning Spaces